-Hindagala is one of the most important historical places in the island of Sri Lanka.
+Hindagala is one of the most important historical places in Sri Lanka.
 The history of Hindagala is going back to the beginning of Sinhalese in the country.
-It was a particularly important place of worship during the reign of King Walagambahu, King Buwanekabahu and queen Henakada biso bandara.
+It was a particularly important place of worship for Buddhists during the reign of King Walagambahu, King Buwanekabahu and queen Henakada Biso Bandara.
 Hindagala temple was given royal patronage during the reign of kings and queen mentioned here.
 Hindagala temple is located about 9 Km from the city of Kandy.

-Hindagala temple was an important place for the Buddhism in the country.
+Hindagala temple was an important place for Buddhism in the country.
 And the monks of Hindagala temple served in numerous ways for the improvement of the religion in the island.
-The temple had been leading meditation centre in the country in the early period of Buddhism in Sri Lanka.
+The temple had been leading meditation centre in Sri Lanka in the early period of Buddhism in Sri Lanka.
 It was frequently visited by scholars and devotees of the Kandyan kingdom.

 Hindagala cave temple considered to be important due to several reasons.
 Hindagala temple was inhabited by Buddhist monks for centuries.
 Later with the addition of Buddha statues and paintings, it had become a leading image house in the area.